 - 1. Choose the Layout for Global Search Results - 2.
 Create an External Object from an External Data Source - 3.
-Give Users Access to the External Object Fields - 4.
-Create a Custom Tab for the External Object (Lightning Experience Only)
+Give Users Access to the External Object Fields

 To automate search with SOQL or SOSL, review the supported queries for your data source: